kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 If not, and no claims in the pod, then the plugin can return early, as there is nothing to do.

-If the pod still needs to be considered by the plugin, then it creates a special resource claim that has empty spec.
+If the pod still needs to be considered by the plugin, then it checks if the special resource claim for extended resources backed by DRA has been created before by scheduler, by checking resource claim name having pod name in the annotation `resource.kubernetes.io/extened-resource-claim: pod-name`.

+If found, scheduler would reuse it.
+If not found, scheduler would create a special resource claim that has empty spec.
 The exact spec needs to be decided during Filter phase, as some node may have device plugin provide the capacity for the extended resource, some other node may have DRA provide the capacity.